Menu

 The key phrase here is coercive control – for the first time the CICA are recognising that victims of this form of sexual abuse are under the grip of their abusers with intimidation, threats of violence and clever manipulative behaviour overriding any argument that genuine consent was given.

-If your claim has been refused – please get in touch.
-We may be able to assist you with a Review of appeal once your case has been re-opened.
+Also if your claim has been refused – please get in touch.
+We may be able to assist you with a Review or an appeal.

 Have you suffered through modern slavery or trafficking?
 We can advise you on your rights to claim compensation for modern slavery or sex trafficking